nighthawkcoders/pages_python/index.md

 layout: default
 ---

-## Home (Tianbin style)
+## Home, index.md (Tianbin style)
 This page uses an autoplay video loop as its backround.
+This code is illustrated below.

 * HTML Code